jdonnerstag/pyfwf_db/README.rst

 .filter(\*\*kwargs)
 ===================

-Here is where the magic happens.
-A filtered queryset will always return a new queryset that can be filtered again and so on.
+Any view-like dataset can filtered and returns a new view.
+Which can again be filtered and so on.

 .. code-block:: Python

   >>> data = fwf_open(HumanFileSpec, "sample_data/humans.txt")
-  >>> data.header("name", "birthday", "gender")
+  >>> data.set_headers("name", "birthday", "gender")
   >>> first5 = data[:5]
-  >>> # 'first5' is a Queryset instance just as 'data' but with only a few objects
   >>> first5
   +------------------+----------+--------+
   | name             | birthday | gender |